lina-boljka/lina-boljka.github.io/_pages/media.md

 <b><font color="teal">Columns/Commentaries for Finance Manager</font></b>

-* Nov 2022: Will cold extremes become more frequent in the future?
+* Nov 2022: <a href="https://manager.finance.si/9005581/Bo-v-prihodnje-vec-vdorov-hladnega-zraka-kot-do-zdaj">Will cold extremes become more frequent in the future?</a>
 * Sep 2022: <a href="https://manager.finance.si/9003787/Zakaj-so-vrocinski-valovi-vse-pogostejsi-in-zakaj-je-treba-ukrepati-takoj">Why have heat waves become more frequent and why should we take action?</a>
 * Mar 2022: <a href="https://manager.finance.si/8998308/Jedrska-zima">Nuclear winter</a>
 * Jan 2022: <a href="https://manager.finance.si/8985368/Podnebne-spremembe-so-bile-vedno-Zakaj-so-zdajsnje-tako-alarmantne">Climate change has always happened.
 Why is it so alarming now?</a>